-Natalia Ardagna enters her eleventh season with the Beacons in 2017, and has set a new standard for winning since taking over as head coach.
+Natalia Ardagna enters her 12th season with the Beacons in 2019.

-Ardagna became the first coach in program history to earn 100 career victories in 2014 and comes into the year with 165 victories in Beacons Blue.
+She has set a new standard for winning since taking over as head coach and recently has led the Beacons to the most successful stretch in program history.
+Ardagna became the first coach in program history to earn 100 career victories in 2014 and comes into the year with 182 victories in Beacons Blue.

-After taking over a seven-win team, Ardagna has built UMass Boston a consistent winner and participant in the Little East Conference tournament, culminating in the program's best year to date in 2017.
+After taking over a seven-win team, Ardagna has built UMass Boston a consistent winner and participant in the Little East Conference tournament, culminating in back-to-back trips to the NCAA Tournament.

 After being picked first in the LEC Coaches' Preseason Poll for the first time in program history, UMass Boston jumped out to a 8-2 start in Florida.
 The Beacons pushed their record out to 12-2 and began garnering votes in the National Fastpitch Coaches Association National Poll for the first time in school history.